RubenKorse/RubenKorse/README.md

-# Hey There, I'm Ruben! 📚💻
+# I'm Ruben,

-I'm an aspiring web developer with a passion for creating digital solutions.
-I believe that the fusion of web development skills and the world business can lead to incredible opportunities, and I'm excited to start this journey.
+I'm on the road to becoming a web developer and love the idea of mixing web skills with the business world for cool opportunities.
+Super excited about this journey!

-## About Me
+## A Bit About Me

-- **Academic Pursuit:** Currently, I'm on a path to become a web developer while pursuing my education.
-I'm constantly honing my skills in web development, learning to build websites and applications that not only look great but also serve a purpose.
+- **Learning Journey:** I'm currently learning to be a web developer while doing my school thing.
+I'm getting better at making websites and apps that look awesome and actually do stuff.

-- **Tech Enthusiast:** I'm deeply passionate about web development and have been exploring various languages and technologies to expand my skill set:
+- **Tech Fan:** I really like web development and have been trying out different tech stuff:

-  - **HTML/CSS:** Crafting visually appealing and responsive web designs.
+  - **HTML/CSS:** Making websites look cool and work well.

-  - **JavaScript:** Adding interactivity and dynamic functionality to websites.
+  - **JavaScript:** Adding fun stuff to websites.

-  - **PHP:** Learning about the backend side of web development.
+  - **PHP:** Learning about the backend of web development.

-## What I'm Working On
+## What I'm Up To

-While I'm on this journey of self-improvement and knowledge acquisition, I'm also engaged in exciting web development projects:
+While I'm working on getting better and learning, I'm also busy with some cool web projects:

-- [Personal Portfolio](link-to-portfolio): A project where I showcase my skills and projects while demonstrating my commitment to web development (note: they are not done yet).
+- [Personal Portfolio](link-to-portfolio): Showing off my skills and projects (just a heads up, they're still in progress).

-## You can contact me here,
+- [https://debig5trilogie.nl](link-to-a-project): This is a website I made using wordpress for a writer (the website is dutch).

+## How to Get in Touch

-I'm always open to collaboration and sharing of each other's knowledge.
-I have some contact links below:
+I'm always up for teamwork and sharing what I know.
+Hit me up using these links:

 - [GitHub](https://github.com/RubenKorse)
 - [Email](mailto:RubenKorse@gmail.com)

+Looking forward to connecting!

+Cheers,
+Ruben 🌟